Education policy of the second Trump administration: Actions against universities

 On October 1, 2025, Trump sent an offer to nine universities, promising federal funding in return for commitments to advancing conservative ideas, banning the consideration of race or sex in admissions and hiring, and several other conditions.
 The "Compact for Academic Excellence in Higher Education" was sent to Vanderbilt University, Dartmouth College, the University of Pennsylvania, the University of Southern California, Massachusetts Institute of Technology, the University of Texas at Austin, the University of Arizona, Brown University, and the University of Virginia.
 By October 20, the deadline given for feedback on the initial draft of the compact, seven of the nine universities had rejected the proposal.

 In October 2025, the University of Virginia made a deal with the Trump administration, agreeing to "not engage in unlawful racial discrimination in its university programming, admissions, hiring or other activities".
 The agreement followed the resignation of UVA president James E. Ryan under pressure from the Department of Justice.

 In November 2025, Cornell University reached a settlement agreement, agreeing to the Trump administration's demands in exchange for the restoration of $250 million in federal research funding.

+On November 28, 2025, Northwestern University reached a settlement, agreeing to pay $75 million to the Trump administration and implement policy changes in exchange for a restoration of federal funding.
+Interim president Henry Bienen said that "the payment is not an admission of guilt", and that the cost of a legal fight would have been "too high and the risks too grave".
+The terms of the agreement include "mandatory antisemitism training" and "providing safe and fair opportunities for women, including single-sex housing for any woman, defined on the basis of sex".

 The deals and demands made by Trump were criticized as coercive, a shakedown, and legalized extortion in what Axios described as pursuit of a "cultural crackdown".
 Historian of academic freedom in the United States Ellen Schrecker has compared the Trump administration's actions unfavorably to McCarthyism, saying that Trump's actions against universities are more severe and far-reaching than the persecution of communists in academia during the Second Red Scare.